wesbos/React-For-Beginner-Starter-Files/readme.md

 #### :question: I get `permission_denied` warnings in my console when setting up Firebase

-Be sure to select "Realtime database" as as your database type inside Firebase.
+Be sure to select "Realtime database" as your database type inside Firebase.
 If you created your database as a Cloud Firestore type, you can change it in the Database tab.

 #### :question: I can't log in to the store after I deployed to Netlify/Apache